 For a printable copy of program course requirements, click an option above or consult the Madisonville Advising Plan.

 The National Registry of Paramedics issued a mandate effective January 1, 2013 that all Registry applicants must have graduated from an accredited program to sit for the Registry.
-MCC's program is presently seeking accreditation, which will allow graduates to apply and sit for the National Registry of Emergency Medical Technician – Paramedic (NREMTP) Examination upon successful completion of the program.
+MCC's currently holds a letter of review, which will allow graduates to apply and sit for the National Registry of Emergency Medical Technician – Paramedic (NREMTP) Examination upon successful completion of the program.
 Kentucky utilizes the National Registry Paramedic Exam as their licensure exam for credentialing Paramedics in the Commonwealth.
 After successfully completing the NREMTP, you may apply to the Kentucky Board of Emergency Medical Services (KBEMS) for licensure as a paramedic in the Commonwealth or in your respective state.

 Enrollment in the Emergency Medical Services program is limited and a selective admissions process is followed.
 Students are required to be a certified EMT upon acceptance into the program.
 In addition, the following are prerequisite/corequisites for admission to Emergency Medical Services.
 It is recommended that these courses are considered as prerequisites and are completed prior to entering the program core courses.